 Continuing Competence Program (CCP)

-CCP Compliance Audit (version 4.0)
+CCP Compliance Audit

-Legislation stipulates that regulatory colleges must have an established process for the review and evaluation of previous and current Regulated Members’ compliance with the CCP.
-To fulfill this mandate, at the beginning of each year, the CMLTA randomly selects up to 20% of Regulated Members from the previous year’s registration roster to participate in the CCP Compliance Audit.
-The Compliance Audit is a tool used by the CMLTA that serves a two-fold purpose: to systematically assess the integrity of the CCP as mandated by Alberta Health; and to monitor the conformance of Regulated Members with the CCP.
+Legislation stipulates that a self-regulating body must have an established process for the review and evaluation of a previous and current Regulated Member’s compliance with the Continuing Competence Program (CCP).
+To fulfill this mandate, at the beginning of each year, the CMLTA randomly selects a minimum of 10% of Regulated Members from the previous year’s registration roster to participate in the CCP Compliance Audit.
+The CCP Compliance Audit is a tool used by the CMLTA that serves a two-fold purpose: to systematically assess the integrity of the CCP as mandated by Alberta Health and to monitor the compliance of Regulated Members with the CCP.

 To ensure timeliness, fairness, and to meet fiduciary responsibilities, the CMLTA uses electronic means (email) as the primary source for all communication.
 All Regulated Members are responsible for receiving, reviewing, and where necessary; responding to all communications from the CMLTA.